 Find lots of parking in the large parking lot in front of the clinic.

-Closed on Statutory Weekends
+Closed on Saturday, Sundays and Statutory Holidays.

 Thank you Janet for a fabulous fit and suggesting a blue film to be applied to my lenses to minimize eye strain working on a computer.
 It really does!
 Game Changer!